stanfordnlp/spinn/README.md

     BATCH_SIZE=512 ./bin/stacktest

 You can of course set `BATCH_SIZE` to whatever integer you desire.
 The other model architecture parameters are fixed in the code, but you can easily change them as well [on this line][6] if you desire.

+#### Baseline RNN

+The binary `cpp/bin/rnntest` runs a vanilla RNN (ReLU activations) with random input data.
+You can run this performance test script as follows:

+    # From project root
+    cd cpp

+    BATCH_SIZE=512 ./bin/rnntest

 ## Pretrained models